MacGapProject/MacGap1/README.md

     var defaults = JSON.parse( macgap.userDefaults.getUserDefaults() );

     // Set the user default at the specified key.
 Objective-C is strongly typed, unlike JavaScript.
-For security, keys must be preceded by 'macgap.'.
-If this is omitted it will be added automatically. macgap.userDefaults.setString('macgap.mykey', 'mystring');
+For security, keys are automatically preceded with 'macgap.'.
+If this is omitted it will be added automatically.
+Thus the following two statements are functionally identical.

+    macgap.userDefaults.setString('macgap.mykey', 'mystring');
+    macgap.userDefaults.setString('mykey', 'mystring');

     macgap.userDefaults.setInteger('macgap.mykey', 5);
     macgap.userDefaults.setBool('macgap.mykey', 1);
     macgap.userDefaults.setFloat('macgap.mykey', 12.345678);